GBrachetta/guillermo/README.md

        "STRIPE_WH_SECRET": "your_Stripe_WH_secret"
    }
     ```

+    **Note**: There are environment variables not used or needed when working locally, such as the ones for AWS and smtp email server, which were only used once the app was deployed.

+    There are several methods to work with environment variables.
+I personally prefer to create a `.env` file which VS Code loads automatically.
+    The format for a `.env` file is as follows:

+    ```txt
+    KEY:VALUE
+    ```

+    For alternative methods to deal with environment variables on VS Code, please refer to [this link](https://code.visualstudio.com/docs/python/environments)

     > Please refer to Stripe's documentation in order to create your Webhook handler!.
     > Please modify your app settings.py file accordingly.